Virtual Private Networking

 Note: Enter only your eID as your Username.
 Do not enter your email address.

 - Install and Connect to the GlobalProtect VPN on a Windows computer

 - Install GlobalProtect on Android device

 - Install and Connect to the GlobalProtect VPN on a Mac

 Note: For Ubuntu 17+, installation of the resolvconf package is required for it to function properly

 - Install GlobalProtect VPN for Chromebook and Chrome OS

 VPN for third-party vendors

 A dedicated VPN group for third-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
 Each individual that needs access to this VPN group must register for an eID.
-The K-State employee sponsoring their access must complete the special access eID form.
+In addition, the K-State employee sponsoring their access must complete the eID with Extended Access form.